Late yesterday night…

 The system's voice returned.

-Ryan didn't respond.
+'Ryan' didn't respond.

 He was too busy not breathing.
 Terrified that if he made a sound, 'It' would find him again.

 {Please calm down, Host.
 The system offers partial cognitive shielding against Class-Ω entities.
-You are permitted to think of that being without alerting it.
+You are permitted to think of 'that being' without alerting 'it'.
 Within limits.}

-The message was like a divine decree as if delivered by an angel.
-Ryan even hallucinated, for a moment, he thought the system seemed cheerful.
+The message was like a divine decree, as if delivered by an angel.
+'Ryan' even hallucinated, for a moment, he thought the system seemed cheerful.

 "Partial shielding?"
 He whispered aloud, his voice hoarse.
 "So it can still… hear me… if I think too hard?"